-Plagiarism is using other's ideas and words without clearly acknowledging the source of that information.
+Plagiarism uses others' ideas and words without clearly acknowledging the source of that information.
 With a little guidance and effort, plagiarism is easy to avoid.
-Part of being a college student is evaluating other people's ideas and incorporating them to form your own opinion.
+Being a college student evaluates other people's ideas and incorporates them to form your own opinion.
 You are also here to gain factual knowledge and integrate it into our broader understanding of the world.
 However, you must give credit to their source as you present ideas and facts.
 Avoiding plagiarizing and citing all your sources is the best practice in college!
 Having well-chosen and well-cited sources can help you to earn higher grades.